 Cleaning up the water and getting the damage repaired is not just expensive, but also inconvenient and tiring.
 Your home is the largest investment and we all want to protect as best we can.
-Without a very rudimentary and expensive tanking system, the basement or cellar is always at risk of flooding.
+Without a very expensive tanking system, the basement or cellar is always at risk of flooding.
 We recommend reducing the flood risk, by investing in a specially designed basement drainage water pump.
 If the basement fills with water, you can then pump the water out, helping to maintain the basement and keep it free of water.

 Dependent on your circumstances, you may prefer either a manual or automatic basement pump.
 A manual water pump can be turned on and off by the operator when required, or an automatic pump can be left in situe and will turn on if the water level rises and triggers the automatic switch to turn the pump on – this will then turn off when the water is drained.